-All routine adult vaccine as well as recommended and required vaccines will be reviewed.
+All routine adult vaccines as well as recommended and required vaccines will be reviewed.
 Recommendations are made based upon your completed travel risk assessment and CDC and WHO recommendations.
-You may receive your recommended travel vaccines at the time of your visit.
+You may receive most recommended travel vaccines at the time of your visit.

 Malaria prevention strategies will be reviewed for those traveling to malaria endemic areas and will include, but not be limited to, a prescription for malaria prophylaxis for travel to high-risk areas.
 Medication choices will be discussed during your visit.

 Prevention strategies for avoiding food and water borne diseases will be discussed.
 A prescription for diarrhea self-treatment, should you need it while traveling, will be provided.

 Yellow Fever vaccine is in short supply and currently administered in a limited number of clinics in the US.
 Therefore, please call ahead regarding vaccine availability if your travel plans include Africa, South and Central America.